ulrikpedersen/automatic-carnival/BUILD.md

 cmake can be used with all of its standard configuration options for different types of builds, etc.

-Specific to this project, the following cmake cache variables can be used to hint at where to find dependencies:
+Specific to this project, the following cmake cache variables can be used to hint at where to find dependencies, these can also defined and read from the environment although the cache (i.e. cmake `-D` option) will take precedence):

- * **TANGO_ROOT** - set this to the path where cppTango is installed IF not in a system path.
+* **TANGO_ROOT** - Set this to the path where cppTango is installed IF not in a system path.
 This is handed as a hint to pkg-config.
+* **PYTHON_ROOT** - Use this if you have multiple python installations.
+Set to the root path where the particular version of python is installed.
- * **BOOST_PYTHON_SUFFIX** - by default is 3 and works for modern platforms.
-Set this only if you have problems with finding boost python (i.e. if your boost version is <1.73, in this case set to '38' or whatever python version you have)
+* **BOOST_PYTHON_SUFFIX** - By default is 3 and works for modern platforms.
+Set this only if you have problems with finding boost python (i.e. if your boost version is <1.73, in this case set to '38' or whatever python version you have) A warning about mismatching python and python.boost versions will be printed by cmake.

+Other environment variables can also be used to control aspects of the build:
+* **CMAKE_ARGS** - use this to set flags/options that are used by scikit-build-core when invoking cmake.
+* **CMAKE_GENERATOR** - for example chose between "Unix Makefiles" (default) and "Ninja".

 ### Use a [CMakeUserPresets.json](https://cmake.org/cmake/help/latest/manual/cmake-presets.7.html) file